mandykoh/prism/README.md

 Because many image manipulation operations (such as scaling or blending) rely on colour values having linear intensity, applying them to non-linear colour data results in visual artefacts and generally incorrect results.

 Another way of stating this problem is that colour values in images are _encoded_ (sometimes referred to as “gamma encoding” or “gamma correction”), and need to be _decoded_ rather than used directly.
+If colour spaces are akin to character sets when dealing with strings, then colour encodings are akin to character encodings.

 ## Example usage